YUL - LAX

 The average price of all round-trip flights from Montreal Pierre Elliott Trudeau Intl Airport to Los Angeles clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Montreal to Los Angeles, look for departures on Thursdays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Montreal to Los Angeles, look for departures on Wednesdays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Los Angeles, Thursday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Montreal Pierre Elliott Trudeau Intl Airport to Los Angeles?